isomerpages/nrf-gyss/_gyss-2026/External Ecosystem Events.md

 description: ""
 ---
 <p>Throughout the week of GYSS 2026, our speakers will also be giving talks
 at various partner events across Singapore.
-These events are open to public.</p>
+These events are open to the public.</p>
 <h3>6 JANUARY 2026</h3>
 <blockquote>
 <p><strong>IAS Lee Kong Chian Distinguished Professor Public Lecture – Prof David Baker</strong>